 Precious metal investors that only buy gold bars that are issued by the most trusted institutions in the gold market often choose Credit Suisse as their preferred brand.
 The name Credit Suisse stands for one of the most respected financial institutions in the world, the Credit Suisse Bank of Switzerland.
 The long history of this financial institution started all the way back on the 5th of July 1856 when it was founded by Alfred Escher, the Managing Director of the Northeastern Railway Company.
-Since 1979, Credit Suisse has issued gold bars already.
+Gold bars are issued by Credit Suisse since 1979.

 Both minted and cast Credit Suisse gold bars are produced by the leading refiner Valcambi Suisse out of 99.99% pure gold.
 That 24 karat level of purity is the international standard for gold bars of any size.
 All Credit Suisse gold bullion bars have unique serial numbers that can be verified.
 Credit Suisse provides further verification of authenticity by encasing most of their precious metal bars in protective plastic with an assay card.
 The information contained on the assay card is the same as on the front side of the bar.
 American consumers that are investing in gold for their retirements can of course include Credit Suisse Gold in their Individual Retirement Accounts (IRA's).

 |10 gram||99.99%||1.8 mm|